Sairyss/domain-driven-hexagon/README.md

 Behavioral tests can be divided in two parts:

 - Fast: Use cases tests in isolation, with all I/O mocked and injected.
 This makes tests fast so they can be run all the time before committing/pushing.
-- Slow: Full e2e tests which test a use case from end-user standpoint.
+- Slow: Full [End to End](https://www.guru99.com/end-to-end-testing.html) (e2e) tests which test a use case from end-user standpoint.
 Instead of injecting I/O mocks those tests usually have all infrastructure up and running: like database, API routes etc. Those tests check how everything works together and are slower so can be run only before deploying.
 It is a good practice to have e2e tests independent from project's code.
 In bigger projects e2e tests are usually written by a separate QA team.

+**Note**: some projects use in-memory databases (like [sqlite3](https://www.npmjs.com/package/sqlite3)) for e2e testing.
+This makes tests faster, but reduces the reliability of those tests.
+In-memory databases should be avoided in real e2e testing.
+Read more: [Don't use In-Memory Databases for Tests](https://phauer.com/2017/dont-use-in-memory-databases-tests-h2/).

+### Load Testing

+For projects with a bigger user base you might want to implement some kind of [load testing](https://en.wikipedia.org/wiki/Load_testing) to see how program behaves with a lot of concurrent users.
+[Artillery](https://www.npmjs.com/package/artillery) is a nice tool for that based on NodeJS.
+Though, there are plenty of other tools to choose from: [Top 6 Tools for API & Load Testing](https://medium.com/@Dickson_Mwendia/top-6-tools-for-api-load-testing-7ff51d1ac1e8).

 Example files: // TODO